-The brilliant home of the Cowboys has become a powerful catalyst in attracting a wide range of national and international events that will define the future of the region for generations to come.
-The stadium has already played host to Super Bowl XLV (February of 2011), the NCAA Final Four in men’s basketball (April of 2014) and the inaugural College Football Playoff Championship Game (January of 2015).
-Other top flight sporting events for the future include the annual Goodyear Cotton Bowl, the Texas A&M-Arkansas football Southwest Classic and the annual “AdvoCare Classic” collegiate football series.
+The brilliant home of the Cowboys has become a powerful catalyst in attracting a wide range of national and international events that will de ne the future of the region for generations to come.
+The stadium has already played host to Super Bowl XLV (February 2011), the NCAA Final Four in men’s basketball (April 2014) and the inaugural College Football Playoff Championship Game (January 2015).
+Other top-flight sporting events for the future include the annual Goodyear Cotton Bowl, the Texas A&M-Arkansas football Southwest Classic and the annual AdvoCare Classic collegiate football series.

-Jones has recently turned his football development and marketing expertise to the new World Headquarters of the Dallas Cowboys as The Star in Frisco, Texas opened its doors for operation in the summer of 2016.
-Located in a rapidly growing community of more than 150,000 residents, The Star is a partnership with the City of Frisco and The Frisco Independent School District that places a strong focus on inspiring a strong future for high school football, youth sports and the next generation of players and fans by uniquely engaging them at the place where the Dallas Cowboys live, work and practice.
+Jones has recently turned his football development and marketing expertise to the new World Headquarters of the Dallas Cowboys as The Star in Frisco, Texas, opened its doors for operation in the summer of 2016.
+Located in a rapidly growing community of more than 150,000 residents, The Star is a partnership with the City of Frisco and The Frisco Independent School District that places a strong focus on inspiring a solid future for high school football, youth sports and the next generation of players and fans by uniquely engaging them at the place where the Cowboys live, work and practice.

 The Star includes a 91-acre mixed-use development located on the Dallas Tollway.
-In addition to the team’s headquarters, the project will be a destination featuring shopping, dining, nightlife, athletic, fitness, event and hotel options.
+In addition to the team’s headquarters, the project will be a destination featuring shopping, dining, nightlife, athletics, fitness, event and hotel options.

-In the last 38 years, 37 different owners have entered the NFL.
+In the last 39 years, 37 different owners have entered the NFL.
 Of that group, only Jerry Jones, Pat Bowlen of Denver and Robert Kraft of New England have guided their franchises to more than two Super Bowl championships.
-Moreover, Jones joins Art Rooney, Jack Kent Cooke, Al Davis, Eddie DeBartolo, Kraft and Pat Bowlen as the only men to have won at least three Super Bowls as NFL owners.
+Moreover, Jones joins Art Rooney, Jack Kent Cooke, Al Davis, Eddie DeBartolo, Kraft and Bowlen as the only men to have won at least three Super Bowls as NFL owners.

-In April of 2014 Jones received the prestigious Horatio Alger Award in Washington, D.C. and was inducted as a lifetime member into the Horatio Alger Association of Distinguished Americans.
-In May of 2014, Jones was also recognized with the Lifetime Achievement Award presented by Pop Warner Little Scholars, Inc. On October 3, 2013, Jones was inducted into the National Football Foundation’s Leadership Hall of Fame, an award which celebrates leadership of a lifetime of success on the field, in the boardroom and in the community.
+In April 2014 Jones received the prestigious Horatio Alger Award in Washington, D.C. and was inducted as a lifetime member into the Horatio Alger Association of Distinguished Americans.
+In May 2014, Jones was also recognized with the Lifetime Achievement Award presented by Pop Warner Little Scholars, Inc. On October 3, 2013, Jones was inducted into the National Football Foundation’s Leadership Hall of Fame, an award which celebrates leadership of a lifetime of success on the field, in the boardroom and in the community.

 As a co-captain of the 1964 National Championship Arkansas Razorbacks, Jones is one of a small number of NFL owners who actually earned a significant level of success as a football player.
 He is the only man in the history of the National Football League to play for a collegiate national championship football team and own a Super Bowl winner.
 In addition, Jones and the legendary George Halas are the only two men to become NFL owners after playing in a major college football bowl game.
 His cur- rent ties to the college game include membership on the Board of Directors for the National Football Foundation and College Football Hall of Fame.

-A man of varied interests who will not rest on yesterday’s achievements - he is a dedicated businessman and family man - sharing a vivid enthusiasm for both.
-Although Jones and his family are very involved in numerous civic and charitable causes, the Joneses have left an indelible local and national impression on the philanthropic landscape with their love and dedication to The Salvation Army.
+A man of varied interests who will not rest on yester- day’s achievements, he is a dedicated businessman and family man, sharing a vivid enthusiasm for both.
+Although Jones and his family are very involved in numerous civic and charitable causes, the Joneses have left an indelible local and national impression on the philanthropic land- scape with their love and dedication to The Salvation Army.

 The Salvation Army points to the annual Cowboys kickoff event as one of the most effective, creative and important innovations that has been developed in the long and storied history of the organization.

 For 10 years, Gene and Jerry Jones served as hosts and underwrote the costs for the Super Lunch, a fundraising event for The Salvation Army Irving Corps Community Center.
-In 1998 the Gene and Jerry Jones Family Center for Children opened in conjunction with The Army.
+In 1998 the Gene and Jerry Jones Family Center for Children opened in conjunction with The Army

-In 2001 the Joneses were awarded the Chairman’s Award by The Boys and Girls Clubs of America.
-In June of 2002, Gene and Jerry Jones were recognized as the recipients of the Children’s Champion Award for Philanthropy that was presented by the Dallas for Children organization.
+In 2001 the Joneses were awarded the Chairman’s Award by The Boys & Girls Clubs of America.
+In June 2002, Gene and Jerry Jones were recognized as the recipients of the Children’s Champion Award for Philanthropy that was presented by the Dallas for Children organization.
 In 2003 the Family Gateway organization of Dallas presented Gene and Jerry with the Annette G. Strauss Humanitarian Award.
-In April of 2005, Gene and Jerry were recipients of the Hope Award, the highest community service recognition awarded by the Lone Star Chapter of the National Multiple Sclerosis Society.
-In 2010 the Jones Family and the Cowboys were selected by The Boys and Girls Clubs of America to receive the prestigious Chairman’s Award that recognized the Cowboys long and dedicated history of supporting that organization.
+In April 2005, Gene and Jerry were recipients of the Hope Award, the highest community service recognition awarded by the Lone Star Chapter of the National Multiple Sclerosis Society.
+In 2010 the Jones Family and the Cowboys were selected by The Boys & Girls Clubs of America to receive the prestigious Chairman’s Award that recognized the Cowboys long and dedicated history of supporting that organization.

-The Jones family is very involved with several other community-related organizations, including Children’s Medical Center of Dallas, Happy Hill Farm Academy/ Home, the National Board for The Boys and Girls Clubs of America, the Kent Waldrep Paralysis Foundation, The Rise School of Dallas, The Family Place and The Family Gateway.
+The Jones family is very involved with several other community-related organizations, including Children’s Medical Center of Dallas, Happy Hill Farm Academy/ Home, the National Board for The Boys & Girls Clubs of America, the Kent Waldrep Paralysis Foundation, The Rise School of Dallas, The Family Place and The Family Gateway.
 In 2010 the Jones family endowed the North Texas Youth Education Town with a $1 million grant.
 Created as a lasting legacy of Super Bowl XLV, the North Texas YET is administered by The Salvation Army and provides North Texas youth with education, mentoring, fitness and character enrichment programs.

 Jerry (10/13/42) and Gene live in Dallas.
-They have three children, Stephen, Charlotte and Jerry, Jr., and nine grandchildren.
+They have three children, Stephen, Charlotte and Jerry Jr., and nine grandchildren.

 Stephen is a graduate of the University of Arkansas and serves as the Cowboys Chief Operating Officer/Executive Vice President/Director of Player Personnel.
 Charlotte is a Stanford graduate and serves as the Cowboys Executive Vice President/Chief Brand Officer/President of Dallas Cowboys Cheerleaders.
 Jerry Jr., a graduate of Georgetown University, who earned his law degree from Southern Methodist University, is the Cowboys Executive Vice President/Chief Sales and Marketing Officer.